 AMEA is a fast growing network of public and private organizations that work in the agricultural sector.
-We currently have 26 members, all dedicated to accelerating the development of professional farmer organizations.
+We currently have 22 members and 9 strategic partners, all dedicated to accelerating the development of professional farmer organizations.
 Our global network meets both online and in-person on a regular basis and collaborates for systematic change in the agricultural sector.

 Small Foundation believes that the elimination of extreme poverty and chronic hunger can only be achieved through the development of the local business sector in sub-Saharan Africa, which includes smallholder farmers and farmer organisations.
 Within the ecosystem, the delivery of training to farmer organisations has been fragmented and the quality of that training has been mixed.
 We are pleased to support AMEA to address this challenge to strengthen the local business ecosystem, and see the potential for AMEA to be the platform to bring together best practices, share knowledge and improve the quality of local service providers.